Belmont's Academic Honor Pledge

 "In affirmation of the Belmont University Statement of Values, I pledge that I will not give or receive aid during examinations; I will not give or receive false or impermissible aid in course work, in the preparation of reports, or in any other type of work that is to be used by the instructor as the basis of my grade; I will not engage in any form of academic fraud.
 Furthermore, I will uphold my responsibility to see to it that others abide by the spirit and letter of this Honor Pledge."

-Learn more about Belmont's Academic Honor System
+Learn more about Belmont's academic honor system in the

-Four reasons to cite (from UCLA libraries)
+Four reasons to cite (from UCLA Libraries):

 1. Helps you avoid plagiarizing.